-Considering milk price @BDT 60.0/ltr.
+^{}Considering milk price @BDT 60.0/ltr.

-The average feed cost for animals in T_0 group was higher as compared to animals in T_1 group fed TMR.
-The net profit over feed cost was higher in cows fed TMR compared to those fed on conventional ration.
-This result is similar with earlier reports on feeding of jowar, wheat and bajra straw based complete rations to cattle and buffalo, that reduced the cost of feeding animals for milk production, compared to conventional ration Khan et al. [10]; Lailer et al. [28], Kishore et al. [9].
+This result is similar with earlier reports on feeding of jowar, wheat and bajra straw based complete rations to cattle and buffalo, that reduced the cost of feeding animals for milk production, compared to conventional ration Lailer et al. [29], Kishore et al. [10].